NIHON KOHDEN Life Scope Patient Monitors Struggling The Disruptive Digital Revolution

 NIHON KOHDEN was only able to announce the launch of TEC-7700 series defibrillators for sales in Japan market on December 1st, 2005.

-Yes, before the TEC-7700 series defibrillators were allowed for sales in Japan, Nihon Kohden had incredibly gone on to launch another Acti-Biphasic TEC-5500 series defibrillators for export sales in August 2004.
-Why was the need to launch the TEC-5500 series without Regulatory Authority approval for the TEC-7700 series?
-This made the urgent launch of TEC-5500 highly suspicious and illogical.
+There was an unlikely event the above annoucement.
+More than a year before the announcement, Nihon Kohden had incredibly gone on to launch another unproven Acti-Biphasic TEC-5500 series defibrillators for export sales in August 2004Why was the need to launch the TEC-5500 series without Regulatory Authority approval for TEC-7700 series defibrillators?
+The urgent launch of TEC-5500 series defibrillators for export was highly suspicious and illogical.

-CardioLife TEC-5500K series started to be exported from August 2004, when Japan MHLW had not approved domestic sales of CardioLife TEC-7700 series
+Unproven CardioLife TEC-5500K series started to be exported from August 2004, when Japan MHLW had not approved domestic sales of CardioLife TEC-7700 series

 The Timeline

-Export of CardioLife TEC-5500K series started in August 2004, more than one year before Japan MHLW actually approved the TEC-7700 series
+Export of unproven CardioLife TEC-5500K series started in August 2004, more than one year before Japan MHLW actually approved the TEC-7700 series

 CardioLife TEC-5500 series defibrillators were quickly approved for sales in Japan based on the principle of declared substantial equivalence with the newly-approved TEC-7700 series, so the Acti-biphasic waveform of Japanese version TEC-5500 series defibrillators are unlikely to be different from the biphasic shock waveform of TEC-7700 series defibrillators in Japan.

-The TEC-5500 series, TEC-5600 series and TEC-8300 series export models were all found to have their waveform inverted, but submission documents to foreign regulatory authorities were all based on the TEC-7700 series.
+The TEC-5500 series, TEC-5600 series and TEC-8300 series export models were all found to have their discharge waveform inverted, but submission documents to foreign regulatory authorities were all based on the TEC-7700 series.
 Are the regulatory approvals valid?

-In the image below, we were greatly puzzled to learn of an adverse report from a competent Biomedical Engineering Team in National Taiwan University Hospital (Taipei City) that the polarity of measured waveform from two tested CardioLife TEC-5500K series defibrillators were inverted (i.e. opposite in polarity) from what the manuals had described.
+In the image below, we were greatly puzzled to learn of an adverse report from a competent Biomedical Engineering Team in National Taiwan University Hospital (Taipei City) that the polarity of measured waveform discharged by two tested CardioLife TEC-5500K series defibrillators were inverted (i.e. opposite in polarity) from what the manuals had described.

 The tests were a result of investigation after a serious performance failure incident that raised doubts about its efficacy.
 The investigation brought up many unanswered questions and only the IEC60601-2-2:2002 electrical safety compliance was put to rest.
+We should be clear the issue is not about safety, but effectiveness of defibrillation.

 There was no doubt since they had tested both models TEC-5521K (S/N 09xx4) and TEC-5531K (S/N 05xx4) to arrive at the same conclusion; the suffix K is for export models using English language as interface (for example the suffix J is for Japan domestic models), indicating more than 9000 units of TEC-5521K and more than 5000 units of TEC-5531K had been produced before the two tested units respectively.
 Detailed comparison was also done with defibrillators from another manufacturer (Philips) using the same testing equipment (Fluke Impulse 7000DP with 7010 Selectable Load) and the polarity was consistent with the manual descriptions of Philips.